 Skyhook’s core location platform updated with LocalFaves

 Skyhook's Core Location Platform, which uses a combination of data from GPS satellites, cell towers and Wi-Fi systems to quickly come up with precise location data, enhances mobile devices' ability to run a growing number of location-aware applications.
 It facilitates not only navigation and local search programs, but also applications such as OpenTable and Twitter, which use location awareness to personalize content, the company said upon announcing the partnership.
-Support and writing some modules for Skyhook LocalFaves system is allowed in application.
+Support and writing some modules for Skyhook LocalFaves system is allowed in the application.
 It includes heat maps and several demo apps.

 In order to ensure this complex cluster of projects operates as expected tests for internal use were done.
 Any information that was related to wireless connections was collected along with the first release SDK and APIs.
-Tests were done in C# by senior developers with Silverlight/WP7 to ensure finest quality.
+Tests were done in C# by senior developers with Silverlight/WP7 to ensure the finest quality.

 CTO at Skyhook